Kaaviyanak/Control-of-Relay-Using-IoT-controller/README.md

-# Control-of-Relay-Using-IoT-controller
+# NAME:KAAVIYAN.K

-NAME:KAAVIYAN.K
+# REG NO:24006507

-REG NO:24006507
+# EX-2 Control of Relay Using IoT controller
 ##  AIM:
 To control the Relay using Arduino controller